jason810496/FastAPI-Vue-OAuth2/README.md

 [中文說明](https://github.com/jason810496/FastAPI-Vue-OAuth2/blob/main/README_zh.md)

-This boilerplate is a starting point for building a FastAPI backend using PostgreSQL with a Vue frontend.
+This boilerplate is a starting point for building a FastAPI backend using PostgreSQL with a Vue frontend. <br>
 It includes OAuth2 authentication with JWT tokens, and a simple user CRUD.

 ## Features
 - FastAPI backend with PostgreSQL database